antoniszczepanik/flats/README.md

 `cd scraper && ./setup_minio.sh`

-If you'd like to mount MinIO elsewhere take a look at `./setup_minio.sh` script.
+If you'd like to mount MinIO elsewhere than `~/flats_buckets` take a look at `./setup_minio.sh` script.
 Then we can run container that scrapes and processes the data.

+TODO: Generate coord map and

 `./run.sh scrape sale && ./run.sh process sale`

+And you just scraped and valuated first batch of offers.

+If you'd like to learn more about the script you can

+`./run.sh --help`

 # Technical description

 The project is structured as 3 components.

-- Scraper, which scrapes & valuates the offer. (model is applied as part of scraping pipeline)
+- Scraper, which scrapes & valuates the offers. (model is applied as part of scraping pipeline)
-- Server with Postgres in the background, allowing to query large amount of data.
+- Server (REST + Postgres) allowing to query significant amount of data.
-- Client, just to present the results in digestable form.
+- Client, just to present the results in digestable form, on a map.

 ## Scraper
-- scraper process architecture
-- model
+Scraper works as follows:
+1. Scrape offers.
+2. Clean data, filter outliers, generate new features, etc
+3. Apply previously trained model.
+4. Upload offers to the server.

+Additionally one can run one of on demand tasks
+- Model training, which will read raw scraped data after specified date.
+- "Coords map" generation.
+This is a table of neigborhoods with mean prices & additional features assigned.
+  It will be stored in MinIO and used when applying the model.

 ## Webserver
-- technologies
-- [png]
+Just a REST API with Postgres as a backend, written in FastAPI, Pyhon.

 ## Client
-- Vanilla Javascript + Leaflet
+Vanilla Javascript + Leaflet